dcu/go-authy/README.md

 You should force this request to ensure the user will get a token even if it's using the Authy Mobile App.

+## Requesting token via phone call

+To request a token via Phone Call you only need the user id.

+	phoneCall,err := authy_api.RequestPhoneCall("authy-id", <true|false>) # authy id, force

+As always, you can use `phoneCall.Valid()` to verify if the token was sent.
+To be able to use this method you need to have activated the Phone Call plugin for your Authy App.

+You should force this request to ensure the user will get a token even if it's using the Authy Mobile App.

 ## Contributing

 Get the code: